What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 The proof-of-stake (POS) process for creating cryptocurrency means that participants in the network stake their coins as collateral to vouch for the legitimacy of transactions.

 This process requires less computational power and reduced electricity costs and is viewed as an alternative form of consensus.
 However, there are concerns surrounding the overall security of the proof-of-stake method.
-Ethereum is scheduled to move from a POW method to a POS in the near future.
+Ethereum is currently moving from a POW method to a POS method in the near future.

 How and why do cryptocurrencies gain value?